qeesung/gitaly/doc/beginners_guide.md

 ##### Configuration changes

-When modifying Gitaly's or Praefect's configuration, the changes should be propagated to other GitLab projects that rely on them:
+When modifying the Gitaly or Praefect configuration, the changes should be propagated to other GitLab projects that rely on them:

 1. [gitlab/omnibus-gitlab](https://gitlab.com/gitlab-org/omnibus-gitlab) contains template files that are used to generate Gitaly's and Praefect's configuration.
 2. [gitlab/CNG](https://gitlab.com/gitlab-org/build/CNG) contains configuration required to run Gitaly in a container.